 We started our New Zealand adventure in Auckland.
 We spent about a week three days in the city and five days on Waiheke Island.
 After that, we flew down to Queenstown, picked up our car, and started on our 21 day New Zealand Road Trip.
 The days in the graphic below are were we stayed.

 I cannot say enough about New Zealand.
 If you have the time, then an extended visit is well worth the effort.

 You can keep reading this post to learn a little about our planning and a summary of our trip.

 Mr. J needed to get some work done, so this is why we chose an extended stay in Wanaka.
-I think a day or two is good here, unless you are an hiker or skier.
+I think a day or two is good here unless you are a hiker or skier.
 Of course, the lake would be fun during the summer.